 Call for Proposals

-Carolinas Writing Program Administrators is accepting proposals on the theme of “Communities and Contact Zones: Doing Justice” for its Fourteenth Annual Fall Conference.
+Carolinas Writing Program Administrators is accepting proposals for its Twelfth Annual Spring Conference, Meeting in the Middle.

-Proposals.
-You are entirely welcome to attend this conference without presenting, but those whose proposals are accepted will be listed on the formal agenda, which may help with obtaining travel funding.
-Proposals also help us plan appropriate interest groups and design activities around members’ goals.
+You are entirely welcome to attend the Meeting in the Middle without presenting, but those who declare what they are working on in advance will be listed on the formal agenda, which may help with self-advocating for travel funding.

-We welcome creative interpretation of the theme.
-This forum is especially appropriate for work that would benefit from feedback and focused workshop time.
-Carolinas WPA welcomes individual and team presentations at any stage of development and from people working in any teaching or administrative positions related to writing in the Carolinas.
+We welcome creative interpretation of the theme and goals.
+This forum is appropriate for work that would benefit from feedback and focused workshop time.
+Carolinas WPA welcomes individual and team projects at any stage of development and from people working in any teaching or administrative positions related to writing in the Carolinas.

 - Names and contact information (email, phone, home institution) for each person associated with your proposal

-Questions or Comments? – Contact Collie Fulford at firstname.lastname@example.org.
+Questions or Comments? – Contact Paula Patch at firstname.lastname@example.org.